 The Statute of Limitations for Wrongful Death Claims in Washington State

-A wrongful death claim, just like any other personal injury claim, is best fought and most easily won when the plaintiff acts quickly.
-It is easiest to gather evidence and preserve documentation if you start as soon as possible.
-If your loved one has been killed in an accident and you are considering legal action, you should contact a lawyer right away to discuss your options.
+Like any other personal injury claim, a wrongful death claim is best fought and most easily won when the plaintiff acts quickly.
+It is easiest to gather evidence and preserve documentation if you start immediately.
+If your loved one died in a preventable accident, and you are considering legal action, contact a lawyer immediately to discuss your options.

 Recovering Damages in a Wrongful Death Claim